selimslab/selimslab.github.io/_NOTES/arts/philosophy/hard-times.md

 tags: top
 ---

+"May it be a light to you in dark places, when all other lights go out"

+## It'll be over

 This too shall pass

-"It's not the load that breaks you down, it's the way you carry it.”

-No winter lasts forever; no spring skips its turn

-Even the darkest night will end and the sun will rise
+Every night has a morning, every winter has a spring

 If you are going through hell, keep going

-What matters most is how well you walk through the fire

-"So we shall let the reader answer this question for himself: who is the happier man, he who has braved the storm of life and lived or he who has stayed securely on shore and merely existed?”

-"And once the storm is over, you won't remember how you made it through, how you managed to survive.
-You won't even be sure, whether the storm is really over.
-But one thing is certain.
-When you come out of the storm, you won't be the same person who walked in.
-That's what this storm's all about.”

-Channel your pain to build strength.

 There will come soft rains

+## Be easy on yourself

+How much of our lives have we spent fighting shadows rather than simply enjoying the sun?
 Walk no more in shadows

+"The pain is neither unbearable nor unending, as long as you keep in mind its limits, and don't magnify them in your imagination"

+"It's not the load that breaks you down, it's the way you carry it.”

+Prepare for hard times if you can but don't be unhappy before the crisis comes

+## Face it

 Difficulties vanish when faced boldly

 Under the bludgeonings of chance, My head is bloody, but unbowed

-Nothing beside remains.
-Round the decay
+Courage is found in unlikely places.
 Cast aside fear and regret, do the deed at hand

-Courage is found in unlikely places

-May it be a light to you in dark places, when all other lights go out

-"The pain is neither unbearable nor unending, as long as you keep in mind its limits, and don't magnify them in your imagination"

-Don't be unhappy before the crisis comes
+## Come out better on the other side

+Who is the happier man, he who has braved the storm of life and lived or he who has stayed securely on shore and merely existed?

+When you come out of the storm, you won't be the same person who walked in

+Channel your pain to build strength.